 5. Don’t mix work and play

 I hate to break it to you, but this is one situation where you can’t have your cake and eat it too.
 Make sure to separate your work from fun, but leave yourself enough time for both when possible.
-If you have a paper due on the same day you planned to see a movie with your friends, it’s probably best to prioritize your work and make up for the time lost later.
-You can’t be two places at once, so don’t try to cram schoolwork and a night out with friends into the same day if there’s too much to get done.
+If you have a paper due on the same day you plan to see a movie with your friends, it’s probably best to prioritize your work and make up for the time lost later.
+You can’t be in two places at once, so don’t try to cram schoolwork and a night out with friends into the same day if there’s too much to get done.

 These tips will help you crush it at your summer course while also having fun over your break—it just takes a little planning and organization.
 And remember to wow your friends with your newfound knowledge when you return to school in the fall.
 Best of luck with your summer courses!

-Need more advice on managing your time and balancing your schedule during summer or the school year?
+Need more advice on managing your time and balancing your schedule during the summer or the school year?
 Check out our Student Life section.